Tim Flannery (baseball): College career

-Flannery earned all-league honors while playing for Anaheim High School, where he was also elected Homecoming King as a senior.
+Professional career

+Draft and minor leagues

 He was drafted in the sixth round of the 1978 Major League Baseball draft by the Padres out of Chapman University in California.
 Standing at 5'11" tall and weighing 175 lbs., Flannery batted left-handed but threw right-handed.

 In his first season in the minors (1978), Flannery batted .350 for the California League Reno Silver Sox.
+In 1979, he batted .345 with six home runs and 71 runs batted in.

+San Diego Padres (1979–1989)

-In 1979, he batted .345 with six home runs and 71 runs batted in to receive a September call-up to the majors.
-Flannery made his major league debut 26 days before his 22nd birthday, and was the eighth youngest player in the majors in 1979.
+Flannery received a September call-up to the Majors.
+Flannery made his Major League debut 26 days before his 22nd birthday, and was the eighth youngest player in the majors in 1979.

 He batted lead-off and played second base against the San Francisco Giants at Jack Murphy Stadium (now Qualcomm Stadium) in his first game on September 3, 1979.
 Flannery was one for three and drove in the second run of the Padres' 3–0 victory.

 His minor league success did not translate to major league success as he hit just .154 in 65 big league at bats, with his only extra base hit of the season being a triple.
 He split 1980 between the Padres and their triple A affiliate, the Hawaii Islanders.
 With Hawaii, Flannery batted .346, however, he hit only .240 in the majors that year.
 In 1981, he only appeared in 37 games and batted .254.

-San Diego Padres

-On-field performance

 Flannery's first full major league season without spending any time in the minors was 1982.
 It wasn't until his fifth season, 1983, that Flannery hit his first Major League home run—a solo shot off the Chicago Cubs' Chuck Rainey.

 Flannery reached the post-season for the only time in his career in 1984.
 He made three plate appearances in the 1984 National League Championship Series and reached base all three times.
 Trailing 3–2 in game four of the series, Flannery hit a lead-off single in the fifth inning, and scored the tying run of the Padres' 7–5 victory over the Cubs.
 In game five, he reached on a ground ball that trickled through the legs of Cubs first baseman Leon Durham to score the tying run.
 In his only at-bat in the 1984 World Series, Flannery hit an eighth inning pinch hit single off Jack Morris in game four.

 Flannery enjoyed his best year the following season.
 Having been used all over the infield up to this point in his career, he emerged as the Padres' regular second baseman in 1985.
 He batted .281 with 40 RBIs and 50 runs scored—all career highs.
 He was used as a bench player for the majority of his career.

 He played his final big league game on his 32nd birthday—September 29, 1989.
 He spent nine seasons with Eric Show—longer than any other teammate.